Moment maps and cohomology of non-reductive quotients: Cohomology and intersection pairings on non-reductive quotients

-The following statements on the relation between the topology of $X/\!/H$ and $X/\!/T^H_\CC$ follow from Proposition \ref{propmartin} the same way as Theorem A and B of \cite{SM} follow from Proposition 1.2 of \cite{SM}. \begin{thm}[\textbf{Cohomology rings}] Let $X$ be a smooth projective variety endowed with a well-adapted action of $H=U \rtimes R$ such that $H$-stability=$H$-semistability holds.
-There is a natural ring isomorphism
+The next results relating the topology of $X/\!/H$ and $X/\!/T^H_\CC$ follow from Proposition \ref{propmartin} using Remark \ref{surjectivity} in the same way that Theorems A and B of \cite{SM} follow from Proposition 1.2 of \cite{SM}.
+In fact, just as Theorem B is proved first in \cite{SM} and then is used to prove Theorem A, Theorem \ref{thm:integration} follows directly from Proposition \ref{propmartin} and Theorem \ref{thm:cohomologyrings} can then be deduced using Remark \ref{surjectivity}. \begin{theorem}[\textbf{Cohomology rings}] Let $X$ be a smooth projective variety endowed with a well-adapted action of $H=U \rtimes R$ such that $H$-stability=$H$-semistability holds in the strong sense of Definition \ref{def:s=ss}.
+Then there is a natural ring isomorphism